sah129/CellQuant/README.md

 1. Install [Docker](https://www.docker.com/products/docker-desktop)

-2. Make sure Docker is running and pull the cellquant image from Docker Hub.  **You only need to do this once.**
+2. Make sure Docker is running and pull the cellquant image from Docker Hub.  **You only need to do this once to install the program.**  Running this command will also install the latest version of the program, if a newer version is available.

     `docker pull odonnelllab/cellquant`